 Breakfast burrito.
 What's wrong with eggs wrapped in a tortilla?
 Nothing.
 But the chorizo, bacon, and fried potatoes make it a high-fat, high-sodium bomb.

 Cereal.
-It's a no-brainer that the rainbow-colored cereals, or ones with small cookies inside, are bad for you.
+It's a no-brainer that the rainbow-colored cereals, or ones with small cookies inside, are not the best choice.
 A truly healthy cereal is high in fiber and low in calories and sugar.
 Pay close attention to the nutrition facts on the box.
 If sugar is high on the list, or there are multiple kinds of sugar, it gets the big breakfast thumbs down.